 Changes in global amount of ozone over time

 Amount of ozone worldwide

-Except for low latitudes, the average amount of ozone worldwide, as measured terrestrially and from satellites, fell significantly from the 1980s to the early 1990s.
+The average amount of ozone worldwide fell significantly from the 1980s to the early 1990s.
 Since the late 1990s it has remained constant or increased slightly, but the total amount of ozone remains low.